Steve Redfern: Coaching record

 Redfern spent several years fighting with the RFU to be reinstated to rugby union.
 Redfern was allowed to come back to rugby union as a coach, starting with the local Leicestershire team Wigston.
 He later coached the Swedish club Pingvin in 1990/92 and led them to a win in the Swedish Championships.

 He returned from Sweden in 1993 to take over Nuneaton.
 While at Nuneaton he became involved in coaching the west Midlands women's team, then moving on to the Midlands team.
 His success with them led to a position with the national set up, at first working with the England A team, and then the senior squad.
 Redfern worked with the team through the six national and European championships.

 In 1993, while still working in the women's game, Redfern moved back to his first junior club, Coalville in Leicestershire, as head of rugby.

 In 2006 Redfern left Coalville and worked with the Sheffield club before returning to Leicestershire to spend time working as an adviser to several clubs, including the Leicestershire under 18 squad.

 In 2007 he went to Italian club Rugby Feltre as director of rugby.

 In 2009 Redfern was voted onto the Leicester Tigers walk of legends.

 In 2009, after the promotion of Asd Rugby Feltre, he moved to Berliner Rugby Club as director of rugby.

 Later life

 Redfern has been managing his company Majorca Beach Rugby which is a rugby tournament held over the first May bank holiday.
-However, has been unavailable to go ahead due to the pandemic but will return again within 2022.

 Redfern has been appointed as the forwards coach for Dudley Kingswinford which plays in the sixth tier of English club rugby, participating in Midlands 1 West.